-High-flyer Eric Loughran is building on NorAm success with the goal of earning top World Cup spots (Julien Heon Photography)
+High-flyer Eric Loughran is stepping things up with top finishes on the World Cup circuit.
+(Julien Heon Photography)

 Ashley Caldwell earned herself another World Cup podium in Beijing, finishing second in the qualifying round of Sunday’s team event.